Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 What happens when an appliance is powered from electricity?
 Scientists tell us that energy cannot be destroyed, it just changes from one form to another.
 This process happens all the time - on Earth and throughout the Universe.
 For instance a rock on the edge of a cliff has potential energy, because of its altitude above the ground.
 If it falls over the edge of the cliff, it starts to pick up velocity, i.e. gains kinetic energy (motion energy) while losing potential energy.
 When it hits the ground, this energy is dissipated as heat (think of the heat produced by an asteroid impact).
 Similarly when an appliance is plugged in, the electricity doesn't get wasted or "consumed", in the sense of being destroyed, it simply changes form.
 So in the case of a lamp, it ends up as light energy or as heat energy when a heater is used.
 Electrical energy can also be converted to sound in a loudspeaker or electromagnetic radiation (microwave oven or radio transmitter), all forms of energy.
 Electrical energy can also be converted to kinetic energy in an electric motor or to potential energy when an elevator is raised in a building.

 Power is a measure of the rate at which energy is used.
 So for instance a 1000 watt heater or high powered hvac air conditioning system uses energy at a higher rate than a 60 watt light bulb.

-Electricity Can be Converted to Other Forms of Energy
+How is Electricity Converted to Other Forms of Energy?

 Incandescent light bulb, LED, Fluorescent lamp